What is Mean Stack Development, How Does it Work? Benefits & Use Cases - tutorial for building a simple Application using Mean

 What are the possible applications of the MEAN stack?

-Furthermore, AngularJS front end framework makes it a perfect tool for developing single-page applications (SPAs) that provide all information and features on one page.
+Furthermore, the AngularJS front-end framework makes it a perfect tool for developing single-page applications (SPAs) that provide all information and features on one page.

 Thus, here are some examples of MEAN usage: